 Stellar Phoenix data recovery is backed by competent algorithms that can successfully restore permanently deleted data.
 The utility also supports recovery from encrypted disks, Time Machine backups (including Apple’s Time Capsule), and Boot Camp partitions.

 Flaws but not dealbreakers

-Stellar Data Recovery doesn’t support data recovery from storage media enabled by iOS or Android mobile operating system.
+Stellar Data Recovery doesn’t support data recovery from storage media enabled by iOS or Android mobile operating systems.
 It only supports HFS+, FAT, NTFS based storage devices.
-That means you can’t use it to recover data from iPhones, iPads or Android devices.
+That means you can’t use it to recover data from iPhones, iPads, or Android devices.
 Instead, you may have to use third-party apps like iPhone Data Recovery software, etc.